markokoh/TextVote/README.md

 https://codesandbox.io/p/github/markokoh/SMSVote/main?file=%2Ffunctions%2Findex.js

-If you wish to fork this project and make your own version, you will need a firebase account and a SignalWire account:
+If you wish to fork this project and make your own version, you will need Firebase and SignalWire accounts:

 https://signalwire.com/

 https://firebase.google.com/

-The avatars are from
+The avatars are from here:

 https://blush.design/